 - What role, if any, should a loyalty program play in our business, and how can we get the most value from it?

-- How do we ensure our store experience is a winning recipe in the marketplace?
+- How do we ensure that our store experience and engagement with our consumer remains “specialty” and differentiated in the marketplace?

 - How can we optimize our marketing mix to acquire new customers more effectively and cost-efficiently?